xchriscode/pihype_lite/README.md

 # Pihype
-## A Better PHP MVC Framework for secure, fast, dynamic web development.
+## A Smart PHP MVC Framework for a secure, fast, dynamic web application.

 @ Version 1.0.1 Beta